Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 FunnelKit Automations comes in two versions - Free version and Premium version.

-The Free version comes with essential pre-built automations to import with one click.
+The Free version comes with essential prebuilt automations that you can import with one click.
 Import abandoned cart recovery sequence, review collection emails, winback email campaigns, and more.

 The Pro version unlocks limitless automation possibilities with advanced event triggers and premium pre-built automation.